karx/karx.github.io/91s-welcome/rengage/README.md

 ### How to enforce ?
 This documents come from the understanding of lack/deficit of cash-flow caused by the pandemic driven shift.

 The how, of we can re-ignite this flame, with a tiny spark, is a challenge.
-The current approach proposed here is a few systemically planned `events` and `open channels` for all.
+The current approach proposed here is a few systemically planned **open channels** and **events** for all.
 We might have to bootstrap them for the initial few, however, our community would jump onto taking charge of these initiatives.

 #### Open Channels
 These are a few open line of communication/feed, that we open for our community members.
 I will describe the following two: